nasa/cumulus-orca/tasks/request_files/README.md

                             'err_msg' (string): when success is False, this will contain the error message from the restore error.
                         'keys': Same as recover_files, but without 'success' and 'err_msg'.
+                    'job_id' (str): The 'job_id' from event if present, otherwise a newly-generated uuid.
                 Example:
                     {'granules': [
                         {